livepeer/go-livepeer/doc/ai-subnet.md

     While most of these flags are already used in the [Mainnet transcoding network](https://github.com/livepeer/go-livepeer) (documented in the [Livepeer documentation](https://docs.livepeer.org/references/go-livepeer/cli-reference)), the `-aiWorker`, `-aiModels`, and `-aiModelsDir` flags are new.
 They enable the _AI Subnet_ Orchestrator, define the location of your AI models configuration, and specify the directory where the models are stored on your machine, respectively.
 If the `aiModelsDir` flag is not set, the _AI Subnet_ Orchestrator will look for the models in the `~/.lpData/<NETWORK>/models` directory.

+5. **Verify Setup**: If your _AI Subnet_ Orchestrator is running correctly, you should see the following output:

+    ```bash
+    I0405 22:03:17.427058 2655655 rpc.go:301] Connecting RPC to uri=https://0.0.0.0:8936
+    I0405 22:03:17.430371 2655655 rpc.go:254] Received Ping request
+    ```

-5. **Verify Setup**: Confirm that the _AI Subnet_ Orchestrator node is operating on port `8936`.
-To make the Gateway node accessible from the internet, unblock port `8936` on your machine and set up port forwarding on your router.
+6. **Check Port Availability**: Confirm that the _AI Subnet_ Orchestrator node is operating on port `8936`.
+Unblock port `8936` on your machine and set up port forwarding on your router to make the Gateway node accessible from the internet.

 > [!NOTE]
 > If no binaries are available for your system, you can build the [ai-video branch](https://github.com/livepeer/go-livepeer/tree/ai-video) of [go-livepeer](https://github.com/livepeer/go-livepeer) from source by following the instructions in the [Livepeer repository](https://docs.livepeer.org/orchestrators/guides/install-go-livepeer) or by reaching out to the Livepeer community on [Discord](https://discord.gg/livepeer).